 Vienna is considered to be the city of dreams because it was home to Sigmund Freud and is the birthplace of psychoanalysis.
 In addition, it is a city linked with the atrocities of World War II, where cheering crowds greeted Hitler’s arrival in March 1938 and the destruction of the city’s Jewish community followed.

-We very highly recommend the services of an NST Guide Lecturer during your tour to provide in-depth background information and to help put visits into context, adding huge benefits to your experience.
+We very highly recommend the services of an NST Subject Expert during your tour to provide in-depth background information and to help put visits into context, adding huge benefits to your experience.